danitrap/trappi.dev/src/posts/type-level-typescript-find.md

 ---
 layout: post
-title: Type Level TypeScript | Find [Italian]
+title: Type Level TypeScript | Find
-excerpt: "Esploriamo l'utilizzo della funzione find in JavaScript e la sua implementazione con tipi condizionali ricorsivi in TypeScript"
+excerpt: "Exploring the use of the find function in JavaScript and its implementation with recursive conditional types in TypeScript"
 date: 2024-02-23
 updatedDate: 2024-02-23
 tags: